marcuslim835/co-opeDown/README.md

 ### 1.1.3 Scoring Mechanics
 Scoring can differ by the different stages. <br>
-Stage (where X is an integer) | Scoring for Stage Clear | Scoring for Stage Fail
+Stage (where X is the level) | Scoring for Stage Clear | Scoring for Stage Fail
 ------------ | ------------- | -------------
 X-1 | 100 + seconds remaining on the clock | 0
 X-2 | 100 + seconds remaining on the clock | 0